 When I conceived this project in June 2020, Australia had weathered its initial peak of COVID-19 cases.
 There hadn’t been a death in weeks, and daily cases had dwindled to single digits — in fact, on June 9, Victoria recorded zero new cases.
 The curve had flattened.
 But it didn’t last.
 Weeks later, the state faced another outbreak.
 Infections hit new highs.
 Masks became mandatory, yet cases mounted.
 In August, a curfew began, and outdoor exercise was limited to an hour near home.

-Among the most trivial consequences of these restrictions, it doomed a bike tour I’d hoped to take in September: a three-week excursion of the Newer Volcanics Province, the third-largest volcanic field on earth — some 700 vents spread across 23,000 square kilometres.
+Among the most trivial consequences of these restrictions, it doomed a bike tour I’d been planning for September: a three-week excursion of the Newer Volcanics Province, the third-largest volcanic field on earth — some 700 vents spread across 23,000 square kilometres.
 The field extends west from the city, through a swathe of regional Victoria and into South Australia’s south-eastern corner.

 I couldn’t tell when camping would be allowed again — let alone crossing a state border.
 And I didn’t want to push the trip too far back, as it would interfere with my training for an upcoming footrace.
 What to do?